Be like Fauci? Pandemic inspires surge in med school applications.

 “I think the kind of people who have stepped up all around the country are the kind of people we need more of,” he says.
 “I want to be a part of that community.”

 Across the country, many young people planning their careers share the same sentiment, and are taking steps to make it a reality.
-According to the Association of American Medical Colleges, medical school applications for this year rose 18%, an enormous jump for the field.
-While these applicants won’t practice during the COVID-19 pandemic, their increase is tangible evidence of a rally around the flag effect of sorts in public health and medicine, which could help stave off a looming shortage of medical workers in the next decade.
+According to the Association of American Medical Colleges (AAMC), medical school applications for this year rose 18%, an enormous jump for the field.
+While these applicants won’t practice during the COVID-19 pandemic, their increase is tangible evidence of a rally-round-the-flag effect in public health and medicine, which could help stave off a looming shortage of medical workers in the next decade.

 Perhaps not since 9/11 – when droves of young people followed the career footsteps of first responders, soldiers, and firefighters – have current events shaped the area of work people pursue, says Mary McSweeney, assistant dean for admissions at the University of Wisconsin-Madison’s School of Medicine and Public Health.